Identity Theft Crimes in Florida

 Financial Scams and Cons:

-Under Florida Statute § 812.014 or § 817.034, financial scams and cons can refer to a variety of different schemes including the “Nigerian Fraud” scam, “Spanish Lottery” scam, “Canadian Lottery” scam, “Pigeon Drop” scam, and “Bank Examiner” scam.
+Under Florida Statute § 812.014 or § 817.034, financial scams and cons can refer to a variety of schemes, including the “Nigerian Fraud” scam, the “Spanish Lottery” scam, the “Canadian Lottery” scam, the “Pigeon Drop” scam, and the “Bank Examiner” scam.

 Elderly Financial Exploitation:

-Under Florida Statute § 825.103, it is a crime to knowingly, by deception or intimidation, obtaining or using, or endeavoring to obtain or use an elderly person’s funds or assets with intent to temporarily or permanently deprive that person of the use, benefit or possession of those assets by a person who:
+Under Florida Statute § 825.103, it is a crime to knowingly, by deception or intimidation, obtain or using, or endeavor to obtain or use an elderly person’s funds or assets with intent to temporarily or permanently deprive that person of the use, benefit or possession of those assets by a person who:

 • stands in a position of trust and confidence with the elderly person;